Valpodi/enterprisediodeemulator/README.md

 To run the emulator on your local machine the egressIpAddress in the config file should be set to the docker bridge network gateway IP address 172.17.0.1.

 ### Building the emulator
-Build the emulator docker container with:
+Build the emulator and interface docker containers with:

-`docker build -f Emulator/Dockerfile -t emulator Emulator`
+`./scripts/buildInterfaceAndEmulator.sh`

+### Launching the management interface
+Run the launch interface script:

+`python3 Emulator/launch_emulator_interface.py -p [INTERFACE_PORT]`

 #### Basic Diode ####
 Run the python launch script: